Mr-MIBonk/snippets/README.md

 # I build me some usefull Python files for analysis and reengineering!

-- lzss_A0_decompress.py - to unpack A0 compressed binary's
+- decompress_lzss_A0.py - to unpack A0 compressed binary's

 - ISO-TP_Decoder.py - to parse CAN Logs from PEAK Can .trc files into better readable ISO-TP format

+- RSA_1024_3.py - generate some RSA1024 key with Exponet 3

+All files are compiles for Windows in bin folder, too.

-more are comming soon... it is done when it done!
+More are comming soon... it is done when it done!

 ----